mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 absorbed a certain number of rads, he will suffer certain effects.
 One problem with radiation exposure is that while physical symptoms can be treated and may heal, the radiation never goes away.
-The character’s rads must be tracked.
+The character's rads must be tracked.
 Further exposure adds to what the character is already carrying around until a deadly level is reached.
 Accumulated rads can be removed using anti-rad drugs.